bvandelft/getting-started-with-dbt-on-snowflake/README.md

 By completing this guide, you have:
 - Built a functioning dbt project on Snowflake
-- Configured dbt Cloud with GitHub and OAuth
+- Configured dbt Platform with GitHub and OAuth
 - Executed jobs and reviewed models in the dbt Catalog
 - Learned how to extend your project with best practices